kw7oe/kw7oe.github.io/content/posts/last-6-weeks-of-rc.md

 having coffee chats.
 - Job hunting.

-Out of the 6 items, I think I accomplished 3 of them 🎉 Let's talk about each of it more.
+Out of the 6 items, I think I accomplished 3 of them 🎉

+## Accomplishments

+Let's start with the good one first.

 ### Build something related to networking.